Candelaria Molfese: Acting career

-2016–present
+2016–2019

 In November 2016, she was announced as a cast member of the Argentine comedy-drama telenovela, "Quiero vivir a tu lado".
 The telenovela filmed in Buenos Aires and later premiered in Argentina in January 2017 on El Trece.
-In 2017, Molfese returned to Disney Channel, where she co-starred in season 2 and 3 of the Argentine telenovela tween musical series, Soy Luna as "Ada"."
+In 2017, Molfese returned to Disney Channel, where she co-starred in season 2 and 3 of the Argentine telenovela tween musical series, Soy Luna as "Ada".

 In February 2019, Molfese was confirmed as a cast member in the musical-drama play, La Llamada, based on the popular Spanish play of the same name.
-The play will premiere on 2 May 2019 in Buenos Aires.
-Molfese will play the lead role, "María Casados"."
+The play premiered on 2 May 2019 in Buenos Aires.
+Molfese played the lead role, "María Casados"."

+2021 to present

+Molfese filmed a role in the Argentine comedy film, Te pido un taxí in January 2019.
+In 2019, she was cast in the film, La sombra del gato, which starred Danny Trejo.
+The movie was filmed in 2019 but due to various production delays, it was not released until 2021.
+Molfese later appeared in the football-oriented Argentine television drama, Barrabrava.
+The show was produced by Amazon and later released worldwide on 23 June 2023.
+In 2024, she was cast in the Argentine political crime drama mini-series, El sabor del silenco.
+The series ran for 8 episodes and is about a chef who is responsible for the disappearance of a presidential candidate.

+In January 2025, she appeared in the Argentine play, Escape Room, which premiered in Buenos Aires.

 Other ventures

 On 15 November 2015, Molfese released her first book, Mundo Cande, featuring details about her family, beauty tips, and food-related content.
 As part of a promotional tour, she held a signing in Warsaw for the book's launch in late January 2016.
 The book has been published in Spanish and Polish.
 In late spring 2016, Molfese joined the cast of the popular Argentine teen-oriented web series, Fans en vivo, as a co-hostess, replacing former hostess, Jenny Martinez.
 Her debut episode with the series aired on 30 May 2016.
 The program films live in Buenos Aires every Monday, Wednesday, and Thursday and is available for streaming.
 Previously, Molfese worked on the website, "FWTV", as the host her own travel video blog, documenting the "Violetta" tours, and on separate cooking and lifestyle video series.